apache/pulsar/site2/docs/concepts-messaging.md

 In the second scenario at the bottom, the producer publishes message 1, which is received by the broker and persisted, as in the first scenario.
 When the producer attempts to publish the message again, however, the broker knows that it has already seen message 1 and thus does not persist the message.

 > Message deduplication is handled at the namespace level or the topic level.
 For more instructions, see the [message deduplication cookbook](cookbooks-deduplication).
+> You can read the design of Message Deduplication in [PIP-6](https://github.com/aahmed-se/pulsar-wiki/blob/master/PIP-6:-Guaranteed-Message-Deduplication.md)

 ### Producer idempotency